Dg Loday-Pirashvili modules over Lie algebras: Application to Lie algebra pairs

-\begin{Rem} Compared with the original Atiyah cocycle of a Lie pair introduced by Calaque, C\u{a}ld\u{a}raru, and Tu \cite{CCT} (see also Chen-Stienon-Xu's \cite{CSX}), we see that the twisted Atiyah cocycle we obtain, i.e., $\mathcal{R}^{\nabla}_2$, has three more terms (1) $\sim$ (3).
+\begin{Rem} Compared with the original Atiyah cocycle of a Lie pair introduced by Calaque, C\u{a}ld\u{a}raru, and Tu \cite{CCT} (see also Chen-Sti\'{e}non-Xu's \cite{CSX}), we see that the twisted Atiyah cocycle we obtain, i.e., $\mathcal{R}^{\nabla}_2$, has three more terms (1) $\sim$ (3).
 Only its fourth component coincides with the original one.
 In particular, if our Lie pair arises from a Lie bialgebra as in the setting of \cites{Hong}, the fourth component that we obtain recovers the computation done in~\emph{op.cit.}. \end{Rem} We then consider the Kapranov Leibniz$_\infty[1]$-algebra given by Theorem~\ref{Main Thm} arising from the dg \LP module $(V,\alpha)$.
 The unary bracket is standard.
 The binary bracket is already given by the above $\mathcal{R}^\nabla_2$.
-By Equation \eqref{Eqt:Rnexplicit1}, we can also work out higher brackets $\mathcal{R}^{\nabla}_{n}$ for $n\geqslant3$.
-For example, $\mathcal{R}^{\nabla}_3$ is $\Omegag$-multilinear and extended from the following maps: \begin{compactenum} \item the $V^{0}[1]\otimes V^{1}[1]\otimes V^{0}[1] \rightarrow V^{0}[1]$-part given by
+By Equation \eqref{Eqt:Rnexplicit1}, we can also work out higher brackets $\mathcal{R}^{\nabla}_{n}$ for $n\geqslant3$. {For example, since $\mathcal{R}^{\nabla}_3$ is $\Omegag$-multilinear, it can be determined by extending the following maps:} \begin{compactenum} \item the $V^{0}[1]\otimes V^{1}[1]\otimes V^{0}[1] \rightarrow V^{0}[1]$-part given by

 \item the $V^{0}[1]\otimes V^{1}[1]\otimes V^{1}[1] \rightarrow V^{1}[1]$-part given by

 \item the $V^{1}[1]\otimes V^{1}[1]\otimes V^{0}[1] \rightarrow \g^\vee\otimes V^{0}[1]$-part given by

 such that